Multiple start dates

 Red River College

-Scarrow & Donald
+Scarrow and Donald LLP

 The North West Company

-Treasury Board Secretariat, Government of Manitoba
+Treasury Board Secretariat (Province of Manitoba)

-University of Manitoba - HR, Compensation and Benefits
+University of Manitoba (Vice-President, Research and International)

 Wawanesa Mutual Insurance Company